niklaskoopmann/python-trivia-server/README.md

 # python-trivia-server
+:snake: :question: :outbox_tray:

 A basic Flask server to provide random trivia questions from different categories.
-It's still in an early stage but already serves from a CSV database of 45k questions with an endpoint per category.
+It's still work in progress :wrench: at every front but already serves from a CSV database of 45k questions with an endpoint per category.
-Thanks to u/007craft for publishing their huge set of trivia questions!
+Thanks to u/007craft for publishing their huge set of trivia questions! :wave:

 ## TO DO